 Conclusion:

-Arrowroot abounds with an impressive profile of essential nutrients and bioactive compounds that are beneficial not only for growth and development but also bolsters immunity, promotes digestion and control diabetes.
-Being a gluten-free starch, arrowroot is a perfect cereal to combat celiac disease, gluten intolerance and enhances overall health.
-This humble tuber has been used since times immemorial for its magnitude of health benefits and natural healing properties.
+Arrowroot abounds with an impressive profile of essential nutrients and bioactive compounds that are beneficial not only for growth and development but also bolster immunity, promote digestion and control diabetes.
+Being a gluten-free starch, arrowroot is a perfect cereal to combat celiac disease, and gluten intolerance and enhance overall health.
+This humble tuber has been used since time immemorial for its magnitude of health benefits and natural healing properties.
 Add this healthy gluten-free starch to your regular meal plan to reap the wellness incentives and also add variety to your staple diet.